jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 ability to reuse code and do large-scale refactoring.
 A great deal of care must be taken to manage dependencies between projects/components within a monorepository.
-Without such care, unexpected interdependencies can cause unexpected breakages, prevent refactoring and preclude focussed testing.
+Without such care, unexpected interdependencies can cause unexpected breakages, prevent refactoring and preclude focused testing.
 In
 general: isolate components by restricting them to only be able to access their listed dependencies; divide components by function and abstraction level (eg don't group by language or technology); and use a standard structure for each component (such as ``lib``, ``sources``, ``README`` etc).

 1. **Embrace open source**.
-To save on effort, leaverage freely-available tools and libraries whereever possible in the infrastructure, rather than implementing custom versions.
+To save on effort, leverage freely-available tools and libraries wherever possible in the infrastructure, rather than implementing custom versions.
 Where open source is used, contributions back upstream benefit the community and help to align the project with the way it is being deployed.
-This particularly applies to open source in the ASIC/FPGA domain, where [open-source software][oss-hw] is unemcumbered by licensing restrictions.
+This particularly applies to open source in the ASIC/FPGA domain, where [open-source software][oss-hw] is unencumbered by licensing restrictions.
 Often chip projects will be on tight schedules, so careful judgement of the effort-benefit tradeoff must be made.